noamraph/nix-pills/pills/02-install-on-your-running.md

 -   Thus bash would need to point to glibc under `/foo/store`, instead of under `/nix/store`

--   So the binary cache can\'t help, because we need a *different* bash, and so we\'d have to recompile everything ourselves.
+-   So the binary cache can't help, because we need a *different* bash, and so we'd have to recompile everything ourselves.

 After all `/nix` is a sensible place for the store.

 ## Conclusion

-We\'ve installed Nix on our system, fully isolated and owned by the `nix` user as we\'re still coming to terms with this new system.
+We've installed Nix on our system, fully isolated and owned by the `nix` user as we're still coming to terms with this new system.

 We learned some new concepts like profiles and channels.
-In particular, with profiles we\'re able to manage multiple generations of a composition of packages, while with channels we\'re able to download binaries from `nixos.org`.
+In particular, with profiles we're able to manage multiple generations of a composition of packages, while with channels we're able to download binaries from `nixos.org`.

 The installation put everything under `/nix`, and some symlinks in the Nix user home.
-That\'s because every user is able to install and use software in her own environment.
+That's because every user is able to install and use software in her own environment.

-I hope I left nothing uncovered so that you think there\'s some kind of magic going on behind the scenes.
-It\'s all about putting components in the store and symlinking these components together.
+I hope I left nothing uncovered so that you think there's some kind of magic going on behind the scenes.
+It's all about putting components in the store and symlinking these components together.

 ## Next pill\...